 So, do you wear your engagement ring everyday?
 It is common for people to wear their engagement rings every day.
 In fact, it is best and generally advised not to remove it all that often.
 That being said, this does not mean you should be wearing your engagement ring every hour of the day, or during every activity.

 There can be risks involved if it is worn during inappropriate times.
 This is especially true if the ring does not perfectly fit, or you are taking part in an activity where it could more easily get lost or damaged.
 Typical examples include cleaning, showering, cooking and working out.

 Whether or not you decide to wear your engagement ring every day is ultimately going to be down to your personal preferences along with some other factors that are somewhat out of your control.

-Nevertheless, let us know take a closer look at some of those other similarly related questions you may be having, including whether or not you should sleep with your engagement ring on, when you may want to take it off and how often you may want to consider cleaning it.
+Nevertheless, let us now take a closer look at some of those other similarly related questions you may be having, including whether or not you should sleep with your engagement ring on, when you may want to take it off, and how often you may want to consider cleaning it.

 - 1 Should You Wear Your Engagement Ring All The Time?